IBE160/SG-Lotte/docs/PRD.md

     *   AI generates a "diagnostic" first-week plan during onboarding.
     *   AI automatically generates new weekly plans based on previous week's logged activities and difficulty ratings.
     *   Users can request simple adjustments to their current plan (e.g., "make it easier/harder").
-    *   Plans are provided in a structured JSON output.
 *   **Magic Thread:** Dynamic adaptation, making workout plans truly personal and responsive to progress.

 ### FR-003: AI-Driven Meal Plan Generation & Adaptation